Atlantic City councilman waives first appearance in court on domestic charges

-MAYS LANDING — Atlantic City Councilman MD Hossain Morshed, who was charged following a reported domestic incident, waived his first appearance in court and will be before a judge on Oct.
-25, Atlantic County Superior Court clerk Karen Ruberts said on Tuesday.
+Atlantic City Councilman MD Hossain Morshed, who was charged following a reported domestic incident, waived his first appearance in court and will next go before a judge Oct.
+25, Atlantic County Superior Court clerk Karen Ruberts said Tuesday.

-Morshed, who serves the city's Fourth Ward, is charged with assault and child abuse in connection to a domestic dispute reported to police on Sept.
+Morshed, who serves the city's 4th Ward, is charged with assault and child abuse in a domestic dispute reported to police Sept.
 1.

-The 12-year-old recorded the incident on Morshed's work phone, the complaint says.
+The 12-year-old recorded the incident on Morshed's work phone, the complaint states.

 Contact Eric Conklin: